 After graduating in Veterinary Medicine in my home country at the University of Pisa, Italy, I decided to pursue a career in sustainable rural development.
 I have worked in developing countries and I am a keen traveller, valuing cultural knowledge in various rural settings.

 My main interests are the environmental impact of livestock farming and the social barriers to the development of sustainable rural livelihoods.
-My involvement in community engagement projects in Latin America and the United Kingdom highlighted the importance of facilitating knowledge exchange and participatory activities to build social and cultural capital, in order to address the issues of climate change and sustainable agricultural systems.
+My involvement in community engagement projects in Latin America and the United Kingdom highlighted the importance of facilitating knowledge exchange and participatory activities to build social and cultural capital, in order to address the issues of climate change and sustainable agroecological systems.

 What I am up to at the moment